awsandy/EKS-Roadshow-Web/content/beginner/180_fargate/fargate-app.md

 ---
-title: "Deploy & test a simple application"
+title: "Deploy an application to Fargate"
 date: 2018-08-07T13:36:57-07:00
 weight: 13
 ---
-#### Deploy a simple application to fargate:
+#### Deploy a simple application to Fargate:

 Create a Kubernetes Namespace `game-2048`